mmartinb75/nd131-openvino-fundamentals-Project-1/README.md

   - main.py.
 The main class that execute the code, reading a model, a file (video or image) or web cam stream, make all the inference steps and send statistics to mqts and media to ffpserver.
   - inference.py.
 Implement different steps of inference process.

+### MPORTANT NOTE.
+FOR RESUMITTION

+The app counter works properly with threshold of 0.1 .
+It could seen a little low threshold, but in videos there is some people with black clothes and it seem these resolutions with that colour generate a lot of uncertainties about if the object is a person.
+These effect happens in the tree models tested.

+The drawbacks of these low threshold could be the increase of false positives.
+For examples, in videos where appear animals, it could be counted as peope.

 The code has been tested with four different models.
 Here is the command to execute it.